 Account Balance Refunds and Transfers:

 If you would like to request an account refund, please complete the Refund Request Form.
-Balances left on a student’s account at the end of the school year will carry over to the next school year unless a parent/guardian requests a refund of that balance by May 31st of the current school year.
+Balances left on a student’s account at the end of the school year will carry over to the next school year unless a parent/guardian requests a refund of that balance.
 After verification by the Child Nutrition Central Office, a refund check will be processed and mailed to the address on the refund request form.
 Please allow 4-6 weeks to receive your refund check.

 If the address on the Refund Request Form matches what is on your student’s record in our computer system, you may return the completed form by e-mail to email@example.com.
 If the address has or will change, then it is required that you mail the form to us so that we have the original signature on file.